MEETINGS AND EVENTS

 Our AGM was held on Wednesday 20th April 2016, and the minutes are available here.
 These include a review of FMC's activities this year, and plans for the future.

-This year's Mitcham's Models event is still running, with mannequins decorated by artists and featuring poems by local poets.
-The models are being displayed in shop windows around Mitcham's Corner, and will soon be auctioned in support of local children's charity Blue Smile.
+The 2016 Mitcham's Models event saw mannequins decorated by artists and featuring poems by local poets.
+The models were displayed in shop windows around Mitcham's Corner, and will be auctioned in support of local children's charity Blue Smile.
 You can see more details on the models' Facebook page.

 Mitcham's & More Festival and Sounds Around the Corner (September 2015)